 Load Range

 Load ranges are essential indicators of a tire’s strength and how it behaves under load.
 You can inflate tires with high load ranges to higher pressures.
-They remain stable even under heavy load as they undergo less flexing or deformity.
+They remain stable even under heavy loads as they undergo less flexing or deformity.
 This is important if you are going to haul or tow heavy loads such as when moving things, making deliveries, or traveling off-road.

 The BFGoodrich KO2 comes in a wide range of sizes and load ratings of E, D, and C. The C load range has a load pressure of 2.775 pounds for each type.
 The AT3W can accommodate an E load range of up to 3.095 pounds if it’s 10-ply.